Beer in Belgium: Pils or pale lager

 This style makes up the bulk of beer production and consumption in Belgium.
 Belgian Pilsners are not particularly distinctive or renowned by connoisseurs.
 The top brands include Jupiler (within Belgium) and Stella Artois (both brewed by Inbev), Maes pils and Cristal (both brewed by the Alken Maes branch of Heineken).
-Stella Artois, originating in Belgium, is distributed globally.
+Stella Artois, originating in Leuven, Belgium; is distributed globally.

 The Pilsnerbeer is which is popularly called "pintje" (in Flemish, from English "pint" but in volume only 0.25 cl or roughly 1/2 pint) or "choppe" (in French) in Belgium, was the basis of the "fluitjesbier" distributed during the German occupation in WWII and under rationing.
 This "fluitjesbier" was watered down to about 0.8° (compared to fruitjuice which can have up to 1.5° due to natural fermentation).

 Bock

 Bock is a strong lager of German origin.
 Some Belgian brewers have produced bock-style beers what makes it a style applicable to Belgium.